-"Diagnosing breast cancer in women under 40 is often difficult because their breast tissue is denser than women who are older," says Dr. Marilyn S. Norton, a medical oncologist affiliated with the Douglas & Nancy Barnhart Cancer Center at Sharp Chula Vista Medical Center.
+"Diagnosing breast cancer in women under 40 is often difficult because their breast tissue is denser than women who are older," says Dr. Marilyn Ortuno Norton, a hematologist and oncologist affiliated with the Douglas & Nancy Barnhart Cancer Center at Sharp Chula Vista Medical Center.
 "When a mass is discovered, the cancer tends to be at an advanced stage and less likely to respond to treatment."

 Who is at risk for breast cancer?

 Too often, young women think they aren't at risk and wait too long or don't seek medical care at all.
 Annual mammograms are generally not recommended until age 40, but women at high risk should talk to their doctor to determine the right screening schedule.

 These risk factors for breast cancer are important for women of all ages to consider: